Nadal beats Norrie in Acapulco for his 91st career title

 The Mexican Open is an ATP 500-level tournament played on hard courts and this year four of the top-five players in the world started in the draw – Daniil Medvedev (2), Alexander Zverev (3), Stefanos Tsitsipas (4) and Nadal (5).

-Medvedev, who will rise to No. 1 in the rankings on Monday, lost to Nadal in the semifinals.
+Medvedev, who will rise to No. 1 in the rankings, lost to Nadal in the semifinals.
 Zverev was thrown out of the tournament for violently smashing his racket on the umpire’s chair moments after losing a doubles match, while Tsitsipas lost to Norrie in the other semifinal.

 The Spaniard won for the fourth time in Acapulco (2005, 2013 and 2020) where he is a fan favorite.